wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 > NOTE: Currently Client SDK does not store ongoing call reference, so you have to store it in `AppDelegate` class.
 You will use it later to end the call.

-Now in the same file add `makeCall` method:
+Now in the same class add `makeCall` method:

 ```swift
 func makeCall() {